Devin Booker NBA Playoffs Player Props: Suns vs. Nuggets

 Devin Booker Insights vs. the Nuggets

-- Booker is responsible for attempting 14.4% of his team's field goal attempts this season with 20.1 per game.
+- This season, Devin Booker has made 9.9 shots per game, which accounts for 15.3% of his team's total makes.

-- He's attempted 6.0 threes per game, or 11.8% of his team's shots from beyond the arc this season.
+- He's put up 6.0 threes per game, or 11.8% of his team's shots from beyond the arc this season.

 - Booker's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked team in the NBA on defense.
+- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the league.

-- Conceding 40.8 rebounds per game, the Nuggets are the best team in the league.
+- On the glass, the Nuggets have given up 40.8 rebounds per game, which is best in the NBA.

-- The Nuggets concede 25.7 assists per game, 15th-ranked in the league.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked squad in the NBA.

-- Looking at 3-pointers, the Nuggets are ranked third in the NBA, giving up 11.4 makes per contest.
+- Allowing 11.4 made 3-pointers per game, the Nuggets are the third-ranked squad in the league.

 Devin Booker vs. the Nuggets